RSPCA Assured, previously Freedom Food, is the RSPCA’s farm assurance and food labelling scheme.

 The RSPCA is by far the most recognised animal welfare charity in the UK, and RSPCA Assured is the mark consumers have told us they want, recognise, understand and trust.

-There are actually very few free-range farms in the UK, so if RSPCA Assured only approved free-range farms it would be failing to help improve the lives of the greater majority of farm animals, who often live in poor conditions.
+There are actually very few free-range farms in the UK, so if RSPCA Assured only approved free-range farms it would be failing to help improve the lives of the greater majority of farm animals, which often live in poor conditions.

 Also, good animal welfare is not as simple as indoor versus outdoors as both methods have their pros and cons.